 Strip the leaves off the kale stalks.
 Discard the stalks and rip the leaves into bite size.
 Rinse thoroughly and shake dry.
 I like to use a salad spinner for this.
 Sear off the kale at high heat in a bit of neutral oil.
 When the kale is just wilted and starting to brown a bit, sprinkle with fine sea salt and set aside.

-Boil the pasta and poach the remaining 4 eggs.
+Fry the mushrooms, boil the pasta and poach the remaining 4 eggs.